-Staphylococcus saprophyticus (actually Staphylococcus saprophyticus subsp saprophyticus) belongs to the coagulase-negative staphylococci (CNS) of the Staphylococcus saprophyticus group.
-The normal habitat of the organisms is not fully understood.
-For some young women, the skin of the perineum and rectum are colonized with Staphylococcus saprophyticus.
+Staphylococcus saprophyticus (actually S. saprophyticus subspecies saprophyticus) belongs to the coagulase-negative Staphylococci (KNS) of the S. saprophyticus group.
+The normal habitat of organisms is not fully understood.
+In some young women, the skin of the perineum and the rectum are populated with S. saprophyticus.

-Staphylococcus saprophyticus plays primarily as a causative agent of acute uncomplicated urinary tract infections in young women a role.
-In this group, Staphylococcus saprophyticus is the second most common pathogen in a proportion of 5-20% of all organisms by Escherichia coli.
-Infections occur mostly on post coitum.
+Staphylococcus Saprophyticus plays a role primarily as an agent of acute uncomplicated urinary tract infections in young women.
+In this group, S. saprophyticus is the second most common pathogen in all organisms after Escherichia coli, with a content of 5-20%.
+Infections occur mostly postcoitum.

-Staphylococcus saprophyticus is also responsible for some of the non-specific urethritis in sexually active men.
-When symptoms are dysuric complaints in the foreground.
-Pathogenesis is significant that Staphylococcus saprophyticus is able to adhere to the epithelial cells of the urogenital tract.
-In some cases, it may lead to pyelonephritis.
-For complicated urinary tract infections it is usually regarded as a germ colonization.
-Nosocomial infections are practically non-existent.
+Staphylococcus Saprophyticus is also responsible for a portion of nonspecific urethritis in sexually active men.
+Symptoms are dysuric complaints.
+Pathogenically significant is that S. saprophyticus is able to adhere to the epithelial cells of the urogenital tract.
+In individual cases, pyelonephritis may occur.
+In the case of complicated urinary tract infections, it is generally regarded as a colonization nucleus.
+Nosocomial infections are virtually non-existent.

-Acute uncomplicated urinary tract infections in young women respond to short-term therapy over three days in general.
-As active ingredients are co-trimoxazole (EUSAPRIM others), trimethoprim (INFECTOTRIMET etc.) or quinolones of groups I and II, such as norfloxacin (BARAZAN, NORFLOHEXAL others), ciprofloxacin (Cipro URO, CIPRO Hexal, etc.) or ofloxacin (Tarivid, including OFLOHEXAL ) into consideration.
-The decline of the symptoms should be done under this therapy within 48 hours.
-Otherwise, a culture detection and further diagnostic measures are required.
-Once the treatment with the active substances was somewhat less effective than the short-term treatment for three days in the majority of studies.
-See www.themedications.com for medications.
+Acute uncomplicated urinary tract infections in young women generally refer to short-term therapy over three days.
+Ciprofloxacin (CIPROBAY URO, CIPROHEXAL, among others) or ofloxacin (TARIVID, OFLOHEXAL et al.) Can be used as active ingredients, such as cotrimoxazole (EUSAPRIM and others), trimethoprim (INFECTOTRIMET and others) or quinolones of groups I and II ).
+The decrease in symptoms should be done at least 48 hours after this therapy.
+Otherwise, cultivation and further diagnostic measures are required.
+In most studies, the treatment with the said active substances was somewhat less effective than the short-term therapy over three days.
+See ndrugs.com for medications.

 |Levofloxacin||250 - 750 mgs||once a day|